mikke89/RmlUiDoc/pages/cpp_manual/elements.md

 virtual void OnAttributeChange(const {{page.lib_ns}}::Core::AttributeNameList& changed_attributes);
 // Called when properties on the element are changed.
 // @param[in] changed_properties The properties changed on the element.
-virtual void OnPropertyChange(const {{page.lib_ns}}::Core::PropertyNameList& changed_properties);
+virtual void OnPropertyChange(const {{page.lib_ns}}::Core::PropertyIdSet& changed_properties);

-// Called when a child node has been added somewhere in the hierarchy.
+// Called when a child node has been added up to two levels below us in the hierarchy.
 // @param[in] child The element that has been added.
 This may be this element. virtual void OnChildAdd({{page.lib_ns}}::Core::Element* child);
-// Called when a child node has been removed somewhere in the hierarchy.
+// Called when a child node has been removed up to two levels below us in the hierarchy.
 // @param[in] child The element that has been removed.
 This may be this element. virtual void OnChildRemove({{page.lib_ns}}::Core::Element* child);